Modules and course of studies

 Since media itself also participate in and is subject to societal technological change, the module also deals with the topic of change management.
 In addition, the subject of public value leads to alternative concepts for the classic measures of success of economic, governmental and civil society action.

 Specified Elective modules are the optimal complement to the practice-oriented Laboratories.
-These freely selectable compulsory modules allow for individual specialisation.
+These freely selectable obligatory modules allow for individual specialisation.

 Overall, the range of electives is broad, so that students with different pre-study backgrounds have the opportunity to complement their personal profiles.
 However, not all courses are always available, but the head of the programme will respond to the needs of the respective year groups.